marcduiker/dapr-docs/daprdocs/content/en/developing-applications/building-blocks/jobs/howto-schedule-and-handle-triggered-jobs.md

 registered that can handle the job trigger, and that requires the `Microsoft.NET.Sdk.Web` SDK, it's recommended that you use an ASP.NET Core project for this purpose.

-We'll start by defining some types to persist our backup job data and apply our own JSON property name attributes to the properties so they're consistent with other language examples.
+Start by defining types to
+persist our backup job data and apply our own JSON property name attributes to the properties so they're consistent with other language examples.